pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 async libraries in other languages.
 E.g. what would be results of benchmarks for some Java async frameworks?
 Or C++ frameworks?
 Or some Rust HTTP clients?

+### _EDITS (24/04/2016)_

+* improved code sample that uses Semaphore
+* added comment about using executor when opening file
+* added link to HN comment about EADDRNOTAVAIL exception